 Unsuk Chin has a wide range of interests across the arts and sciences but, as she sums up, “music always relates to music: it is thinking about sounds, and how to organize them - or, in Gerard Grisey's words, ‘we are musicians and our model is sound not literature, sound not mathematics, sound not theatre, visual arts, quantum physics or geology, sound not astrology or acupuncture’."

 Unsuk Chin describes how “some of my most memorable experiences of happiness have been to be premiered and performed by great musicians – every successful collaboration feels like a new breakthrough moment”.
 Leading instrumentalists she has worked with include Viviane Hagner, Alban Gerhardt and Wu Wei in her concertos for violin, cello and sheng, while conductors who have championed her music include Simon Rattle, Kent Nagano, Gustavo Dudamel, Alan Gilbert, Esa-Pekka Salonen, David Robertson, Susanna Mälkki and Myung-Whun Chung.

-Forthcoming works by Unsuk Chin include an orchestral concert-opener inspired by Beethoven’s conversation books and a second violin concerto for Leonidas Kavakos commissioned by the London Symphony Orchestra, Boston Symphony Orchestra and Leipzig Gewandhaus Orchestra.
+Recent works by Unsuk Chin include subito con forza, an orchestral concert-opener inspired by Beethoven’s conversation books, and a second violin concerto for Leonidas Kavakos commissioned by the London Symphony Orchestra, Boston Symphony Orchestra and Leipzig Gewandhaus Orchestra.